GamesOfSummer/book_of_knowledge/Other/on_interviewing.md

 Why are you looking for a new job?

-What interests you in this postion?
+What interests you in this position?

 What distinguishes you from other candidates?

+What is the difference between a good programmer and a great one?

-Technical strenghs?
+Technical strengths?
 Weaknesses?

 How do you keep current?